 3. Scrutinize your third-party vendors

 Most restaurants work with at least one outside vendor such as an employee payroll service, online ordering app, or loyalty program.
 “With any sort of third-party vendor that is going to have access to consumer payment information, make sure they’re PCI compliant, that their security measures are equivalent to what would you have,” says Paige Boshell, managing member of Privacy Counsel LLC, a provider of cybersecurity and privacy legal services.
 The Payment Card Industry Data Security Standard (PCI DSS) is a set of security standards requiring all companies (regardless of size) that receive, process, store or transfer credit card information to do so in a secure environment.
 For vendors with access to employee information, such as a payroll vendor, find out how that information is stored and protected.
+By managing third-party access privileges, those vendors can spend more time supporting customers while you can spend less time worrying about security issues.
 Also make sure that employees only have access to the information they need.
 An HR person needs access to payroll and employee information, but a server or bartender likely does not.
 (Upserve is PCI compliant.)

 4. Store passwords securely